Connect with others who understand.

 See answer

-For many people, the idea of a massage creates feelings of peace and relaxation.
-If you are living with psoriasis or psoriatic arthritis (PsA), however, it might raise concerns instead.
-Will the massage make your psoriasis symptoms worse?
-Should you ask what kind of lotion they use?
+For many people, the idea of a massage brings feelings of peace and relaxation.
+But if you’re living with psoriasis or psoriatic arthritis (PsA), it may also bring concerns.
+Will massage make your psoriasis symptoms worse?
 Should you warn the massage therapist about your scaly patches or lesions?

 What Is Massage Therapy?